-The historic Dartington Estate, where the school is located, estate which dates back to the 12th Century is rich in history as well as being a diverse, natural resource which underpins much of the learning and curriculum at Park School.
+The estate which dates back to the 12th Century is rich in history as well as being a diverse, natural resource which underpins much of the learning and curriculum at Park School.

 Dorothy and Leonard Elmhirst purchased the Dartington estate in 1925.
 They were pioneers, inspired by many innovative thinkers of the time and poured their resources into the "Dartington Experiment" - restoring the estate buildings and setting up a host of farming, forestry and educational projects.
 This experiment was formalised in 1932 with the creation of The Dartington Hall Trust, which oversaw Dorothy and Leonard's charitable work.